zzivkovi/digidentity/README.md

 Class which is a `URLSession` delegate and handles TLS validation.

+### Third party dependencies
+Only dependency is `RNCryptor` used for AES256 encryption of disk stored data.

-## Caveats
+### Caveats
-Due to time constraints `TLSValidator` has been added as a pre-existing Objective-C class.
-Ideally it should be rewritten in Swift.
+Due to time constraints certain compromises have been made in the project:
+- `TLSValidator` has been added as a pre-existing Objective-C class.
+Ideally it should be rewritten in Swift which would mitigate a need for a bridging header.
+- Only networking classes have been tested.
+- There is no delete or upload functionality